ebourg/StrataDocs/pages/intro/features/product_coverage.md

 Code examples are included in the strata-examples module.
 This also indicates that the command-line tool includes an example portfolio and report for the asset class.

+<a id="securitycsv-footnote" href="#securitycsv"><sup>4</sup></a>
+CSV loader for securities refers to the security identifier, with the security details expected to be available in the reference data.

 ## Additional products